gdsge/gdsge.github.io/_sources/example/Mendoza2010/Mendoza2010.rst.txt

 Notice so far, relatively crude grids for the state space are specified in the gmod file.
 We can refine the solution on finer grids starting from a previously converged solutions, by simply specifying the converged solution as a *WarmUp*.
-Here we enlarge the state space to have 80 grid points along both :math:`\tilde{c}` and :math:`k` space, increasing the number of exogenous states to :math:`8\times 80\times 80 = 51200`.
+Here we enlarge the state space to have 80 grid points along both :math:`\tilde{c}` and :math:`k` space, increasing the number of (exogenous and endogenous) states to :math:`8\times 80\times 80 = 51200`.

 .. code-block:: MATLAB